dockpack/base_gradle/README.md

-bbaassssiiee.artifactory
+dockpack.gradle
 =========

-Ant - Another new tool.
-To build Java projects.
+Gradle - To build Java projects.

 Requirements
 ------------

 This role was built for Ubuntu Trustym or RedHat systems like RHEL 6, Centos 6.
-It needs bbaassssiiee.base_java8.
+It needs   dockpack.base_java8.

 Role Variables
 --------------

-ant\_version: 1.10.1
+gradle: 1.10.1

-ant\_base: "/opt"
+gradle\_base: "/opt"

 Dependencies
 ------------

 Ant needs Java8.
-This role depends on bbaassssiiee.base_java8, which will be installed automatically if you use this one.
+This role depends on dockpack.base_java8, which will be installed automatically if you use this one.